beehive-lab/TornadoVM/assembly/src/docs/4_INTELLIJ.md

-# Loading Tornado on IntelliJ
+# Loading Tornado into IntelliJ

 ## Intellij